 Drawing Chrome

-Two thin specs that round out the technical-drawing look of a buildDrawing call.
-Both sit on top of the projection plane and are never clipped, hidden, or pickable — chrome is not part of the source model.
+Both specs are optional inputs to buildDrawing.
+They sit on top of the projection plane and are never clipped, hidden, or pickable — chrome is not part of the source model.

-• PanelSpec — translucent backing quad behind the line work, optionally textured via a procgen.paintMaterials painter for a procedural paper / parchment surface.
+• PanelSpec — backing quad behind the line work, optionally textured via a procgen.paintMaterials painter.

 • TitleBlockSpec — heading row plus labelled LABEL | value rows, sized to a fraction of the frame width and pinned to its bottom-right corner.